 \section{Introduction}

 As modern artificial intelligence (AI) systems become more capable and easily accessible, people increasingly rely on them for various tasks \cite{tamkin2024clio, zhao2024wildchat, zheng2023lmsys}.
-AI systems are slowly becoming partners in thought \cite{collins2024building}, engaging in activities and making decisions that were thus far considered a uniquely human prerogative.
-Crucially, we are progressively resorting to AI not only to help us \textit{complete} tasks and reach specific goals, but also to \textit{select} which tasks and goals to pursue in the first place.
+Beyond automating simple tasks, AI agents are becoming partners in thought \cite{collins2024building}, engaging in activities that were thus far considered a uniquely human prerogative.
+Crucially, we are progressively resorting to AI not only to help us \textit{complete} tasks and reach predefined goals, but also to \textit{select} which tasks and goals to pursue in the first place.
 In doing so, we are using AI as a proxy for ``autotelicity'', i.e., the ability to autonomously define goals \cite{colas2022autotelic}, which is considered key to flexible learning \cite{molinaro2025reward} and, more broadly, intelligent behavior \cite{chu2024praise, molinaro2023goal}.
-In this context, using AI to reduce mental effort, i.e., cognitive offloading \cite{risko2016cognitive}, rests on the implicit assumption that conversational AI can substitute human intervention in a variety of settings.
-This assumption, in turn, stems from a fundamental inference problem: because intelligent chatbots display human-like linguistic abilities, we often attribute anthropomorphic features to them that they inherently lack \cite{peter2025benefits}.
+In this context, using AI to reduce mental effort \cite{risko2016cognitive} rests on the implicit assumption that conversational AI can substitute human intervention in a variety of settings.
+This assumption, in turn, stems from a fundamental inference problem: because intelligent chatbots display human-like linguistic abilities, we often attribute them anthropomorphic features that they inherently lack \cite{peter2025benefits}.